Metamogul/UTM-Snapshot-Manager/README.md

 ## Usage ##

 Use the navigation pane on the right to manage groups of VMs.
 A group can also just contain one virtual machine.
 With a group selected, virtual machines can be added via the ➕ icon in the navigation area.
 Every virtual machine in a group will display a list of it's snapshots or a placeholder if there are none.
-Use the ➕, ➖ and 🔄 icons in the central toolbar area to create, delete or restore a snapshot for every VM in the group.
-Open a context menu in an empty space at the bottom of a snapshot list to add a snapshot to just that single virtual machine.
+Use the ➕, ➖ and 🔄 icons in the central toolbar area to create, delete or restore a snapshot of the disks for every VM in the group.
+Open a context menu in an empty space at the bottom of a snapshot list to add a snapshot to just that single virtual machine's disk.
 Select a snapshot in a list and open a context menu to restore or delete just that particular snapshot.

+**Warning**: Please keep in mind that the snapshot creation operates only on the disk files of the VMs.
+Don't use it on live VMs, because there's a very high risk of ending up with a corrupted file system due to uncommitted changes, unwritten caches etc.

 ## Known issues ##